itsduowang/itsduowang.github.io/_pages/about.md

   - /about.html
 ---

 Hi there.
-I am Duo Wang.
+I am Duo.
 You can also call me Shawn.

 I am a postdoctoral scholar at Lawrence Berkeley National Laboratory.
-My research focus on the energy material design using machine learning and first-principles calculations.
+In [HackingMaterials](https://hackingmaterials.lbl.gov) research group, my work focus on the energy material design using machine learning and first-principles calculations.